 All posts filed under: Community mosaics

-On May 15th, in celebration of World Vyshyvanka Day, Ukraine House in Washington, D.C. hosted the grand opening of the Ukrainian Embroidery Mosaic.
-The event featured a special showcase of authentic clothing from Ukraine’s temporarily occupied regions, as well as the presentation of the book Imperishable.
-Unveiled alongside the Ambassador of Ukraine to the U.S., Oksana Markarova, the mosaic stands as a powerful tribute to Ukraine’s rich cultural heritage and deep-rooted tradition of embroidery art.
-Ukraine House serves as a home away from home for Ukrainians—a welcoming space where community, culture, and heritage are preserved, celebrated, and shared.
-Having lived in Kyiv from 2006 to 2012, I’m especially grateful for the opportunity to collaborate with Ukraine House on this meaningful project.
+On May 15th, in celebration of World Vyshyvanka Day (Vyshyvanka is the Ukrainian word for Embroidery), Ukraine House in Washington, D.C. hosted the grand opening of the Ukrainian Embroidery Mosaic.
+Unveiled alongside the Ambassador of Ukraine to the U.S., Oksana Markarova, the mosaic stands as a powerful tribute to Ukraine’s rich cultural heritage and deep-rooted tradition of embroidery art in the country.
 Each embroidery pattern within the mosaic was individually created by a member of the community, designed in the style of regional Ukrainian embroidery to reflect the nation’s diverse artistic traditions.
-Every pattern was reviewed and approved by an ethnographer from the National Museum of Folk Architecture and Life of Ukraine, ensuring historical and cultural …
+Every pattern was reviewed and approved by an ethnographer from the National Museum of Folk Architecture and Life of Ukraine, ensuring historical and cultural accuracy.
+The mosaic is geographically arranged—from the Lutsk region in the northwest at the top left, to Crimea in the southeast at the bottom right—forming a visual map of Ukraine through the language of textile art.
+This intricate work, composed of 25,000 stones and brought to life by more than 30 contributors, is a testament to unity, resilience, and …

 Afghanistan mosaic inaugurated in Washington